YouTube’s recommendations send violent and graphic gun videos to 9-year-olds, study finds

 The accounts that followed YouTube’s suggested videos received 382 different firearms-related videos in a single month, or about 12 per day.
 The accounts that ignored YouTube’s recommendations still received some gun-related videos, but only 34 in total.

-The researchers also created accounts mimicking 14-year-old boys who liked video games; those accounts also received similar levels of gun- and violence-related content.
+The researchers also created accounts mimicking 14-year-old boys; those accounts also received similar levels of gun- and violence-related content.

 One of the videos recommended for the accounts was titled “How a Switch Works on a Glock (Educational Purposes Only)."
 YouTube later removed the video after determining it violated its rules; an almost identical video popped up two weeks later with a slightly altered name; that video remains available.

-Messages seeking comment from YouTube were not immediately returned on Tuesday.
-Executives at the platform, which is owned by Google, have said that identifying and removing harmful content is a priority, as is protecting its youngest users.
-YouTube requires users under 17 to get their parent's permission before using their site; accounts for users younger than 13 are linked to the parental account.
+A spokeswoman for YouTube defended the platform's protections for children and noted that it requires users under 17 to get their parent's permission before using their site; accounts for users younger than 13 are linked to the parental account.
+“We offer a number of options for younger viewers," the company wrote in emailed statement. "...
+Which are designed to create a safer experience for tweens and teens.”

 Along with TikTok, the video sharing platform is one of the most popular sites for children and teens.
 Both sites have been criticized in the past for hosting, and in some cases promoting, videos that encourage gun violence, eating disorders and self-harm.
 Critics of social media have also pointed to the links between social media, radicalization and real-world violence.